-- Posted this Covid-19 Safety Plans and Checklist on school's website - Promote healthy hygiene practices - Plans for cleaning, disinfecting and ventilation - Plans for physical distancing inside and outside the classroom - Employee and staff education, including training on how to wear PPE/face coverings, checking for signs and symptoms, and cleaning and disinfecting procedures. - Family education, including a family communication plan - Screening procedures for staff, students and visitors - Surveillance for monitoring for attendance, verifying absences and notifying county health officials.
+- Posted this Covid-19 Safety Plans on school's website - Promoting healthy hygiene practices - Best Practices for cleaning, disinfecting and ventilation - Optional plans for physical distancing inside and outside the classroom - Employee and staff education, including training on how to wear PPE/face coverings, checking for signs and symptoms, and cleaning and disinfecting procedures. - Family education, including a family communication plan - Optional Screening procedures for staff, students and visitors - Surveillance for monitoring for attendance, verifying absences and notifying county health officials. - CDC community level indicators of COVID-19 and their trajectory; - COVID-19 vaccination coverage in the community and among students, teachers, and staff; - local COVID-19 outbreaks or transmission patterns; - indoor air quality at relevant facilities; - availability and accessibility of resources, including masks and tests;